 Food, Glorious Food!

-I know many of you would have had your own personal cook preparing lobster or something exotic, but after eating in hotels all the time, we wanted lovely fresh salads, vegetables and home-style food.
+I know many of you would have had your own personal cook preparing lobster or something exotic, but after eating in hotels all the time, we wanted lovely fresh salads, vegetables, and home-style food.

 Explorason has been wanting sausages for weeks, so he was delighted when chicken sausages and mash were served one dinner time.

-I love the traditional style African decor.
+I love the traditional style of African decor.
 Lucia’s husband is from western Africa, so it is not surprising that the decor is authentic in every way.

 The ‘makuti’ roof is open underneath but has a protective netting to keep stray animals and birds out, but to let the air circulate through.